-On January 28, 2021, the Company entered into a definitive business combination agreement (the "Business Combination Agreement"), pursuant to which, subject to the terms and conditions set forth therein, (i) the Company will re-domesticate as a Delaware corporation, (ii) Stryve will conduct a reorganization pursuant to which Stryve Foods Holdings LLC ("Stryve Holdings") will become a holding company for Stryve, the former owners of Stryve will become the owners of Stryve Holdings, and Stryve will retain all of its business, assets and liabilities, and become a wholly-owned subsidiary of Stryve Holdings, (iii) Stryve Holdings will contribute to Andina Holdings LLC, the Company's subsidiary ("Andina Holdings"), the equity interests of Stryve, in exchange for newly issued non-voting membership interests of Andina Holdings, after payment of Company shareholders that elect to have their shares redeemed or converted in connection with the consummation of the Merger, in exchange for newly issued voting membership interests of Andina Holdings, all upon the terms and subject to the conditions set forth in the Business Combination Agreement, the Company and Stryve entered into subscription agreements with investors for an aggregate of \$42,500,000 at a price of \$10.00 per share in a private placement in the Company (the "Closing PIPE Investment"), to be consummated simultaneously with the Closing of the Business Combination.
-Additionally, simultaneously with the execution of the Business Combination Agreements with the holders (the "Bridge Investors") of \$10,600,000 in unsecured promissory notes of Stryve (the "Bridge Notes") where the obligations of Stryve under the Bridge Notes will be used to offset and satisfy the obligations of the Bridge Investors and the Bridge Investors will be issued shares of Class A Common Stock at a price of \$8.00 per share (the "Bridge PIPE Investment").
-Consummation of the PIPE Investment is conditioned on the concurrent Closing of the Bridge PIPE Investment").
+On January 28, 2021, the Company entered into a definitive business combination agreement (the "Business Combination Agreement"), pursuant to which, subject to the terms and conditions set forth therein, (i) the Company will re-domesticate as a Delaware corporation, (ii) Stryve will conduct a reorganization pursuant to which Stryve Foods Holdings LLC ("Stryve Holdings") will become a holding company for Stryve, the former owners of Stryve will become the owners of Stryve Holdings, and Stryve will retain all of its business, assets and liabilities, and become a wholly-owned subsidiary of Stryve Holdings, (iii) Stryve Holdings will contribute to Andina Holdings LLC, the Company's subsidiary ("Andina Holdings"), the equity interests of Stryve, in exchange for newly issued non-voting membership interests of Andina Holdings, after payment of Company's voting (but non-economic) common stock, and (iv) the Company will contribute all of the Company's cash and cash equivalents to Andina Holdings, after payment of Company shareholders that elect to have their shares redeemed or converted in connection with the consummation of the Merger, in exchange for newly issued voting membership interests of Andina Holdings, all upon the terms and subject to the conditions set forth in the Business Combination Agreement.
+Simultaneously with the execution of the Business Combination Agreement, the Company and Stryve entered into subscription agreements with investors for an aggregate of \$42,500,000 at a price of \$10.00 per share in a private placement in the Company (the "Closing PIPE Investment"), to be consummated simultaneously with the Closing of the Business Combination.
+Additionally, simultaneously with the execution of the Business Combination Agreement, the Company and Stryve entered into subscription agreements with the holders (the "Bridge Investors") of \$10,600,000 in unsecured promissory notes of Stryve (the "Bridge Notes") where the obligations of Stryve under the Bridge Investors and the Bridge Investors will be issued